The async package allows you to write code that executes

 executes a given block of code with respect to that environment, and

-supports actions like break
+supports actions like break, return,

-. that apply to a scope.
+stop, and on,exit. that apply to a scope.

 Coroutine constructors by themselves do not take arguments; to create a